rkwelter/HKC_CodeRepo/README.md

 5.) **SavedData**: This folder contains the heat transport data in the subfolder "HeatTransport", as well as all trajectories generated in the subfolder "Trajectories".

 6.) **SavedImages**: This folder contains the images generated from the functions in "FluidVisualizer", as well as several figures generated for the RRBC paper.

+Additional comments:
+        - Note that for larger models, it is very computationally expensive to enforce a small error tolerance.
+While an error tolerance of 10^(-12) is acceptable for HKC models 1 - 100 or so, one may want           to adjust the error tolerance down to 10^(-8) for models 100 - 200 or 10^(-6) for models 200+.